 - Legs can be long and slim (Not always the case).

 I have seen this figure type called a neat hourglass in some books.
 I used to think my figure type was rare but once I made the distinction, I realized it was much more common.
 The high hip and shelf can be found on other figures types as well as the 8.

 Dressing a figure of eight:

 Follow the rules for an hourglass except for the lower part of the body where the 8 does better with tapered designs in skirts and dresses.

-- Sharp tailoring such as the little jacket in the 2nd outfit are great for giving definition to curve.
-Peplum on jacket is especially great for a figure of 8 as it accommodates the high hip.
+- Sharp tailoring and waisted jackets are great for giving definition to curve.
+Peplum on jacket or top is especially great for a figure of 8 as it accommodates the high hip.

-- Jeans/ Pants with straight to mild bootcut are best.
+- Jeans/ Pants with a very slight taper, straight to mild bootcut are best.

 - V necks and scoop necks look best on big busted 8’s.

 - Make the most of your small waist with belts (Medium-scale belts that tone with your outfit will minimise shortening your waist further).

 - You can also try belting at the low hip forming a V at the front with the belt to lengthen and slim your body.
 This will only work with fitted tops though.
 Baggy does not work on an 8.